Ludwik Regamey: Associative activities

 In February 1924, the Alliance Francaise society was established in Bydgoszcz, and Ludwik became its first president.

 In addition to her private school, Maria additionally set up the Society of Friends of France in Bydgoszcz (Towarzystwo Przyjaciół Francji w Bydgoszczy) in which she was vice-president.

 The Regamey couple worked closely with Les Amis de la Pologne, a French-based association, editing a monthly magazine.
-Les Amis de ma Pologne chief editor was Rosa Bailly born in Saint-Florent-sur-Cher, a scholar from Paris École normale supérieure.
+Its chief editor was Rosa Bailly born in Saint-Florent-sur-Cher, a scholar from Paris École normale supérieure.
 Mrs. Rosa, a great Polish lover, visited several times the Regameys in Bydgoszcz: the first occurrence happened in September 1926.
 For this occasion, a reception was held at the Pod Orłem hotel, followed by a musical performance with the singer Aurelia Klein-Mierzyńska accompanied by Ludwik Regamey on the piano.
 The visit included many places of Bydgoszcz, including the French soldiers grave corners from the 1870 German-French war in the Starofarny Cemetery.
 In March 1929, after another visit to Bydgoszcz the year prior, Les Amis de la Pologne described the newly built power plant, quoting Regamey's engagement to the project.